hubertoschusch/turborepo_prune_bun/README.md

 Public Repository for showing problems of turborepo pruning a monorepo with bun lockfiles.

 # Issue
 Included are already 2 output folders that were pruned from the codebase, without any changes inbetween.
 If the two bun lockfiles from out/json/bun.lock and out2/json/bun.lock get both put into a diffchecker it shows that the optionalPeers just get reordered in the file.
+This causes caching misses while building dockerfiles.

 [Here](https://www.diffchecker.com/hhHUdnX0/) is a Diffchecker example of the already included out folders